-According to the Capacent Gallup Sentiment Survey among Iceland's 400 largest firms.
-Data on the difficulty of responding to unexpected demand are reported semiannually; therefore, a linear interpolation is used to generate quarterly data.
+1. According to the Capacent Gallup Sentiment Survey among Iceland's Web and the Control State of the Central Bank's estimation.
+When the Central Bank's estimation is used to generate quarterly data.
 Output gap is The Central Bank's estimation.

-Sources: Capacent Gallup, Central Bank of Iceland.
+Sources: Capacent Gallup, Central Bank of Iceland,